etherwindy/AsciiArt/README.md

 cmake --build .
 ```

-### Linux
+### Linux & MacOS

-To build the project on Linux, use the following commands:
+To build the project on Linux or MacOS, use the following commands:

 ```sh
 mkdir build